rackspace/runway/docs/source/cfngin/lookups.rst

 Hook Data Lookup
 ****************

-When using hooks, you can have the hook store results in the :attr:`Context.hook_data <runway.cfngin.context.Context.hook_data>` dictionary on the context by setting :attr:`~cfngin.hook.data_key` in the :class:`~cfngin.hook` config.
+When using hooks, you can have the hook store results in the :attr:`CfnginContext.hook_data <runway.context.cfngin.CfnginContext.hook_data>` dictionary on the context by setting :attr:`~cfngin.hook.data_key` in the :class:`~cfngin.hook` config.

 This lookup lets you look up values in that dictionary.
 A good example of this is when you use the `aws_lambda hook`_ to upload AWS Lambda code, then need to